awsdocs/aws-app-runner-developer-guide/doc_source/service-source-code.md

 For more information about App Runner service creation, see [Creating an App Runner service](manage-create.md)\.
 For more information about App Runner connections, see [Managing App Runner connections](manage-connections.md)\.

-## App Runner managed runtimes<a name="service-source-code.managed-runtimes"></a>
+## App Runner managed platforms<a name="service-source-code.managed-platforms"></a>

-App Runner provides managed runtimes for various programming environments\.
-Each managed runtime makes it easy to build and run containers based on a particular programming language or runtime environment\.
+App Runner managed platforms provide managed runtimes for various programming environments\.
+Each managed runtime makes it easy to build and run containers based on a version of a programming language or runtime environment\.
 When you use a managed runtime, App Runner starts with a managed runtime image\.
 This image is based on the [Amazon Linux Docker image](https://hub.docker.com/_/amazonlinux) and contains a language runtime package as well as some tools and popular dependency packages\.
 App Runner uses this managed runtime image as a base image, and adds your application code to build a Docker image\.
 It then deploys this image to run your web service in a container\.

  You specify a runtime for your App Runner service when you [create a service](manage-create.md) using the App Runner console or the [CreateService](https://docs.aws.amazon.com/apprunner/latest/api/API_CreateService.html) API\.
 You can also specify a runtime as part of your source code\.
 Use the `runtime` keyword in a [App Runner configuration file](config-file.md) that you include in your code repository\.
 The naming convention of a managed runtime is *<language\-name><major\-version>*\.

 App Runner updates the runtime for your service to the latest version on every deployment or service update\.
 If your application requires a specific version of a managed runtime, you can specify it using the `runtime-version` keyword in the [App Runner configuration file](config-file.md)\.
-Specify a minor version as *<major>*\.*<minor>* to lock the major and minor versions \(App Runner updates only patch versions\)\.
-Specify a particular patch level as *<major>*\.*<minor>*\.*<patch>* to lock your service on a specific runtime version \(App Runner never updates the runtime\)\.
+You can lock to any level of version \(for example, major or minor\), and App Runner only makes lower\-level updates to the runtime of your service\.